superboum/ovpn-manager/README.md

 cp persist/config.sample.yml persist/config.yml
 bundle exec rake --tasks
 bundle exec rake db:create
-bundle exec rake rake db:migrate bundle exec racksh 'u = User.new :email => "you@provider.tld"; u.set_password("toto"); u.save'
+bundle exec rake db:migrate
+bundle exec racksh 'u = User.new :email => "you@provider.tld"; u.set_password("toto"); u.save'
 ```

-(racksh is very impressive, you can access to your environment as a shell, a REPL with your database initialized).
+(racksh is very impressive, you can access to your environment in a REPL with your configurations loaded).

 Build the container: